KUL-RSDA/AquaCrop/README.md

 ## Optional build instructions

-If the `FORTRAN_EXE` option is set to `0` (instead of the default `1`), the `aquacrop` binary is built from the Pascal code instead, linked to the (Fortran-compiled) `libaquacrop.so` library.
+If the `FORTRAN_EXE` option is set to `0` (instead of the default `1`), the `aquacrop` binary is built from the original Pascal code (instead of the Fortran version), linked to the (Fortran-compiled) `libaquacrop.so` library.
 This approach can currently only be used together with a GNU Fortran compiler.